synle/azure-function-java-simple-boilerplate/README.md

-# Simple Azure Function Boilderplate
+# Simple Azure Function Boilerplate

 I published an article on this.
 You can reference that article here at [Writing your first serverless solution with Java and Azure Functions](https://www.linkedin.com/pulse/writing-your-first-serverless-solution-java-azure-functions-sy-le).